 The majority of our northern manufacturing operations use trembling aspen, a deciduous hardwood tree known for its rapid self-regeneration.
 In Canada, when we harvest areas where trembling aspen is found with other evergreen species, we work to ensure these forests regenerate to their original composition soon after harvest through re-planting programs.

 Our rigorous forest management practices extend into Canada’s boreal forest.
 Our partnership with Ducks Unlimited Canada (DUC) further demonstrates our commitment to conserving plants and wildlife across boreal wetlands and provides critical research for understanding the role these ecosystems play in mitigating climate change.
-For more information on our responsible forest management and reforestation practices, see our Sustainability Report.
+For more information on our responsible forest management and reforestation practices, see our Sustainable Forestry brochure.

 We work to protect and maintain biodiversity in and near our operations, primarily by conducting biodiversity assessments before we begin operating to understand and mitigate potential biodiversity risks.
 Our forest management process helps preserve a range of age classes and forest types to protect habitats for plant and animal species that require younger as well as older forests to thrive.